-And if you follow me on Instagram, you also know that I bought a cucumber, thinking it was a zucchini.
+Zucchini and veggies just aren’t my thing.
+If you follow me on Instagram, you know that I bought a cucumber, thinking it was a zucchini.
 What can I say?
 They’re both long and green.
 Thank goodness Mr. Texanerin questioned my cucumber intentions!
 Or else there would’ve been cucumber cake.
 Yuck.
 Actually, I dislike zucchini too so maybe it doesn’t really matter.
-And by the way, you can not taste the zucchini in this.
+And by the way, you can not taste the zucchini in this zucchini cake.
 You can believe me when I say I would not eat this if you could.

 So that’s what the cake looks like without the ganache.
 A bit boring, yes?
 And weird.
 The second cake I made came out looking normal.
 Without all those little holes.
 I had to make the cake twice.
 The first time I used a 6 cup bundt pan (it halves wonderfully!), thinking it wouldn’t work out.
 But then it did.
 And since I can’t just guess the baking times, I had to bake it a second time using a normal 12 cup bundt pan.